West Papua National Liberation Army: 2023 hostage taking

 In February 2023, the TPNPB captured pilot Philip Mehrtens, who was employed by the Indonesian private charter airline company Susi Air and had landed his plane at the Paro Airport in the remote highlands of the Nduga regency of West Papua.
 Military authorities stated they had begun a search for the pilot and identified his approximate location when they were ambushed by the West Papua Liberation Army.
 At least six soldiers died, and twenty-one others fled into the jungle, according to military reports seen by journalists.
 The TPNB claimed they killed thirteen Indonesian soldiers.
-The military authorities stated that one Indonesian soldier was killed, from a fall "into a deep ravine."
+The military authorities stated that one Indonesian soldier was killed, from a fall "into a deep ravine".
 In April 2023, the TPNPB issued a call to the New Zealand government for a negotiation about the pilot's release.
-They stated that New Zealand and the United Nations have an “obligation to urge the Indonesian Government to stop military operations” against them.
-On August 20, 2024, Mehrtens was released after nearly 600 days in captivity.
+They stated that New Zealand and the United Nations have an "obligation to urge the Indonesian Government to stop military operations" against them.
+On 20 August 2024, Mehrtens was released after nearly 600 days in captivity.

 Presence

 Prior to 2018, TPNPB actions were largely limited to the regencies (kabupaten) of Puncak Jaya, Lanny Jaya, and Mimika.
-However, in the early 2020s the group expanded to other neighboring kabupaten, taking control of an airstrip at Ilaga for some time.
-Indonesian think-tank Institute for Policy Analysis of Conflict described districts in highland Papua as under the control of TPNPB, e.g. six districts in Lanny Jaya in 2018 was described as being controlled by local TPNPB leader Purom Okiman Wenda's Kodap X.
+However, in the early 2020s the group expanded to other neighboring regencies, taking control of an airstrip at Ilaga for some time.
+Indonesian think-tank Institute for Policy Analysis of Conflict described districts in highland Papua as under the control of TPNPB, e.g. six districts in Lanny Jaya in 2018 was described as being controlled by local TPNPB leader Purom Wenda.

+On 22 October 2024, the 7th Merauke Battalion under the leadership of Jepchon Gepjae, consisting of 543 personnel, declared their loyalty to Purom Wenda from 5th Lanny Jaya Regional Defense Command (Kodap V Lanny Jaya) as the supreme commander and will control the Merauke region.
+In addition, they also stated that they recognized Simon P. Sapioper as president of the National Government of the Republic of West Papua (NGRWP).